 where $B$ is the size of a mini-batch, $\mu_{s,l}^{(i)}$ and ${\delta_{s,l}^{(i)}}^2$ represent the corresponding running mean and variance stored in the source model, and $\mu_{g,l}^{(i)} = \frac{1}{B}\sum\nolimits_z f_l^{(i)}(x_g)$ and ${\delta_{g,l}^{(i)}}^2 = \frac{1}{B}\sum\nolimits_z (f_l^{(i)}(x_g) - \mu_{g,l}^{(i)})^2$ denote the batch-wise mean and variance estimates of the $i$-th feature channel at the $l$-th layer for synthetic data from the generator, respectively.
-As indicated in \cite{li2017demystifying}, matching the BN statistics facilitates forcing the generated data equipped with the source style.
-SFDA-FSM \cite{yang2022source} further minimizes the $L_2$-norm difference between intermediate features (\aka, the content loss \cite{gatys2016image}) to preserve the content knowledge of the target domain.
+As indicated in \citep{li2017demystifying}, matching the BN statistics can aid in ensuring that the generated data resembles the source style.
+SFDA-FSM \citep{yang2022source} further minimizes the $L_2$-norm difference between intermediate features (\aka, the content loss \citep{gatys2016image}) to preserve the content knowledge of the target domain.

-\method{Data translation} Under the assumption that the style information is embedded in low-frequency components, FTA-FDA \cite{peng2022multi} relies on spectrum mixup \cite{yang2020fda} across domains to synthesize samples through inverse Fourier Transform.
-SSFT-SSD \cite{yan2021source} initializes $x_g$ as $x_t \in \mathcal{X}_t$ and directly performs optimization on the input space with the gradient of the $L_2$-norm regularized cross-entropy loss being zero.
-Note that these two methods do not include any additional modules in the translation process.
-On the contrary, SFDA-TN \cite{sahoo2020unsupervised} optimizes a learnable data transformation network that maps target data to the source domain so that the maximum class probability is maximized.
-Inspired by the success of prompt learning in computer vision \cite{bahng2022visual}, ProSFDA \cite{hu2022prosfda} adds a learnable image perturbation to all target data so that the BN statistics can be aligned with those stored in the source model.
-Hereafter, the style-transferred image is generated using spectrum mixup \cite{yang2020fda} between the target image and its perturbed version.
+\method{Data translation} SSFT-SSD \citep{yan2021source} initializes $x_g$ as $x_t \in \mathcal{X}_t$ and directly performs optimization on the input space with the gradient of the $L_2$-norm regularized cross-entropy loss being zero.
+On the contrary, SFDA-TN \citep{sahoo2020unsupervised} optimizes a learnable data transformation network that maps target data to the source domain such that the maximum class probability is maximized.
+Inspired by the success of visual prompts \citep{bahng2022visual}, ProSFDA \citep{hu2022prosfda} adds a learnable image perturbation to all target data, enabling the BN statistics to be aligned with those stored in the source model.
+Besides, the style-transferred image is obtained using spectrum mixup \citep{yang2020fda} between the target image and its perturbed image.